splunk/public-o11y-docs/gdi/opentelemetry/common-config/collector-common-config-grcp.rst

 .. _collector-common-config-grcp:

 *********************************************************************************
-Configure gRCP settings
+Configure gRCP
 *********************************************************************************

 gRPC exposes a variety of settings you can adjust within individual receivers or exporters of the Collector.
 For more information, refer to :ref:`Golang's gRCP documentation <https://pkg.go.dev/google.golang.org/grpc>`.

+.. note:: To configure TLS, see :ref:`collector-collector-common-config-tls`.

 Client configuration
 =============================================================================================

-Exporters leverage client configuration.
+:ref:`Exporters <otel-components-exporters>` leverage client configuration.

-Note that client configuration supports TLS configuration, the configuration parameters are also defined under tls like server configuration.
-For more information, see configtls README.

 balancer_name: Default before v0.103.0 is pick_first, default for v0.103.0 is round_robin.
 See issue.
 To restore the previous behavior, set balancer_name to pick_first.
 compression: Compression type to use among gzip, snappy, zstd, and none.